dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 - **Sanguine Depths**: 68.96% before jumping down after the second boss.
 - **Spires of Ascension**: 87.37% before going up for Devos.
 - **The Necrotic Wake**: 68.2% before going up into the Stichworks area
+- **Tazavesh: Streets of Wonder**: There is 15.8% trash in the Mailroom

 -----